goldengatebridge

 About The Conference

-This year we will again be co-located with the Linux Foundation Collaboration Summit, so attendees will be able to participate in both events while minimizing long-distance travel.
+This year we will again be co-located with the Linux Foundation Collaboration Summit, so attendees will be able to participate in both events on the same trip (if traveling long-distance).
+The Collaboratin summit is normally an invitation-only event, but attendance at ELC guarantees you a spot at the Summit.

-To receive updates about the conference, please subscribe to: elc-announce@tree.celinuxforum.org
+To receive the latest updates about the conference, please subscribe to: elc-announce@tree.celinuxforum.org

 Conference Highlights